What's PLANERGY?

 Just as your project has a close, the procurement activity on the project also has to close.
 At this point, the contract may naturally close.
 If this is the case, all you have to do is pay the bills and everything in the procurement cycle is finished.

-However, some contracts are for the long-term.
-For instance, if you purchase software, you may enter into a maintenance agreement that connects you to support the software for a certain amount of time.
 The contract may need to be renewed or canceled outside of the project lifecycle.
 This happens when the project is already closed but the contract continues outside of the original project it was used for.

 At this point, you will hand contract administration over to the operational team who will be responsible for the contract servicing moving forward.
 They will handle the contract and make a decision to renew or exit the agreement when the time comes.